Female lions are the primary hunters of the pride. They work together to gather food for their young.

 Look no further.
 Connect with our amazing animals and learn about the wild places they come from.

 Pounce on the chance to learn about our African lions during one of our newest chats!
-You may hear our five vocal lions from their exhibit in the Plains area.
+You may hear our four vocal lions from their exhibit in the Plains area.
 With the addition of three curious cubs in Sept.
 2015 comes a mixture of fun personalities!
 During a keeper’s training demonstration, keep an eye out for the playful siblings as they often like to join in on each other’s demonstration.
 While you experience the pride’s dynamics, find out more about these incredible cats and the challenges they face in Central Africa.

 The Animal Amigo program helps care for all of the animals at the Zoo by funding food, medical treatment, equipment, enrichment toys, and habitat improvement for the animals in our care.
 For a donation of $100 or more, you can sponsor a lion at the Indianapolis Zoo.
 You will receive a plush, collector card, certificate and recognition on the Animal Amigo donor board!Learn More